davemagro/MaranataBlank/README.md

     ![alt text](Docs/gauge-chart.png "Gauge chart")
   - [ ] Research for available methodologies that can be used for available data!
+- [ ] Highlight selected area in the map!

 ## Minor TODOs:
 - [ ] Splash screen